mdn/translated-content/files/zh-tw/web/javascript/reference/global_objects/array/reduce/index.md

         //    throw a TypeError exception.
         if (k >= len) {
           throw new TypeError(
-            "Reduce of empty array " + "with no initial value" );
+            "Reduce of empty array " + "with no initial value", );
         }
         value = o[k++];